kirby-deprecated-plugins/kirby-toc/readme.md

 **By default the table of contents should now be visible at the top of all your pages.**

-## Things to keep in mind

-- Big heading jumps will fail.
-For example adding a h2 and then add an h4 will not work well.

 ## Options

 The following options can be set in your `/site/config/config.php` file: